psb/bucklescript.github.io/docs/common-data-types.md

 #### Unicode Support

-OCaml string is an immutable byte sequence.
+An OCaml string is an immutable byte sequence.
 If the user types some unicode:

 ```ocaml
 Js.log "你好"